 The global supply chain was at risk

-“When we started 2020, we had, I believe, the best air network in the world,” Bush recalls.
+“When we started 2020, we had, I believe, the best air network in the world,” Busch recalls.
 “But overnight it went to us only having maybe six international flights.
 And that was a major, major shock.”

 It was shocking for more than just the obvious reasons, e.g., lost revenue from air travel and potential job insecurity for airline workers.
 Passenger flights are an integral link in the global supply chain – unused cargo space on commercial flights is used for shipping goods all over the world.
 Fewer passenger flights meant fewer opportunities to move cargo.

-“So we had to figure out what to do,” says Bush.
+“So we had to figure out what to do,” says Busch.
 “We quickly came to the conclusion that we needed to find a way to keep our planes flying, continue to support our global supply chain customers, as well as keep as many of our employees as we could motivated and doing something good for the world.”

 With this realization, United quickly developed the idea of flying passenger aircraft on cargo-only flights, which the airline had never done previously.
 This plan would help lay the groundwork for eventually delivering more than 10 million doses of the COVID-19 vaccine from multiple manufacturers.